 The utopian society didn’t pan out unfortunately, but today, Yellow Springs is a colorful town full of cute shops, nearby nature preserves, and delicious food.

 Despite growing up in Ohio, I’d never visited Yellow Springs until last fall, and I definitely was missing out.
 Here’s a travel guide to this small town, which can be easily visited in a day.

 Quick Facts About Yellow Springs

 - Population: 3,872 (it’s basically a village lol)

-- Location: 30 minutes from Dayton; 1 hour from Columbus and Cincinnati
+- Location: 30 minutes from Dayton; 1 hour from Columbus and Cincinnati.
+It’s my favorite day trip from Columbus.

 - Prominent people: standup comedian Dave Chappelle (he sometimes has pop-up shows in the area) and actor Dave Lithgow